 The park is home to Sitatunga, Shoebill Stork, elephant, buffalo, topi, zebra, waterbuck, roan antelope and eland.
 Other antelopes include duiker, oribi, bohor reedbuck, klipspringer, bushbuck and impala.
 It is also a home to a number of primates such as olive baboons, vervet monkeys, bush babies seen on night game drives, and the shy blue monkey.

-Predators in the park include leopard, hyena, side-striped jackal and the lion which was re-introduced to the park.
+Predators in the park such as leopard, hyena, side-striped jackal and the lion which was re-introduced to the park.

 For the bird watching travellers, there are about 500 bird species that can be seen from this park; the shoebill is one of them, then the papyrus gonolek and countless other water birds that inhabit the wetlands.